cfelde/cljs4excel/README.md

 https://msdn.microsoft.com/en-us/library/office/fp123503.aspx

-Consider this as an early alpha/proof of concept release at the moment.
+Consider this as beta software at the moment.
 There are plenty of things I'd like to improve, so I'll put up a list of things we can work on soon.

 ## Change log